vishal-vaghasiya/interview-questions-ios/Swift.md

 ## 37. What is Closure?

 ### Answer:
-Closure is a self-contained block of code
-that can be passed and used in your code.
+Closure is a self-contained block of code that can be passed and used in your code.

-Closures can capture and store references
-to variables from surrounding context.
+Closures can capture and store references to variables from the surrounding context.

 ### Example:
 ```swift